Document Accessibility

 • Organize content into logical chunks using headings, lists, and paragraph banners (blocks of color highlighting important sections).

-• Use accessible fonts (e.g., Arial, Calibri) in at least 12-point size and avoid excessive use of italics or underlining.
+• Use accessible fonts (e.g., Arial, Calibri) in at least 12-point size and avoid excessive use of italics.

 General Document Accessibility Tips